Laranjeiras: Explore the Rich Cultural Heritage

-Laranjeiras, located in the state of Sergipe, is a historic city known for its rich cultural and architectural heritage.
-Founded in 1605, Laranjeiras has a well-preserved historic centre that attracts tourists interested in exploring its churches, museums and cultural traditions.
+Laranjeiras, located in the state of Sergipe, is a historical city known for its rich cultural and architectural heritage.
+Founded in 1608, Laranjeiras has a well-preserved historic centre that attracts tourists interested in exploring its churches, museums and cultural traditions.

 Laranjeiras in Sergipe

-Listed by IPHAN, the complex is located about 1 kilometre from the centre and, although on private property, is open to visitors, provided they book 48 hours in advance (Fazenda Brandão, s/n, rural area).
+Listed by IPHAN, the complex is about 1 kilometre from the centre and, although on private land, is open to visitors, provided they book 48 hours in advance (Fazenda Brandão, s/n, rural area).

-It may have been the last Jesuit building in Sergipe, since in 1759 the Society of Jesus was expelled from the colony.
+It may have been the last Jesuit building in Sergipe, since the Society of Jesus was expelled from the Colony in 1759.

-Notice the rich stone carving on the entrance gate (Rua da Comandaroba, s/n, rural area, about 1 km from the centre).
+Note the rich stone carving on the entrance door (Rua da Comandaroba, s/n, rural area, about 1 km from the centre).

-To find out more about it, contact the Culture and Tourism Department, which organises a guided tour.
+To visit it, contact the Culture and Tourism Department, which organises guided tours.

 Videos – History and Tourist Attractions of Laranjeiras SE